sd19spring/Audio-Visualization/README.md

-However, the pip install does not create the correct version and despite our efforts to find a way to install the correct version it was easier to find the file location of the spotipy install and replace the file, client.py, in that install location with the client.py file in this repo.
-You can find where install location with the client.py file in this repository.
+However, the pip install does not create the correct version and despite our efforts to find a way to install the correct version it was easier to find the file location of the spotipy install and replace the file, client.py, in that install location with the client.py file in this repository.
 You can find where spotipy is installed with: